jburnhams/quake2/quake2ts/docs/progress.md

 - Introduced an `EngineRuntime` harness that wires engine init/shutdown around the host and client/game lifecycles so embedders can spin the fixed-step loop up with a single call; the viewer bootstrap now uses it.
 - Added `resolveSlideMove`, a pure clip-plane accumulator mirroring the inner loop of `PM_StepSlideMove_Generic` so slide/crease resolution can be unit-tested outside of the full pmove trace path.
 - Added a trace-driven `slideMove` helper that mirrors `PM_SlideMoveGeneric` (minus gravity/stepping) and scripts collision planes through unit tests to verify multi-bump handling.
+- Added a pmove-style `stepSlideMove` that mirrors `PM_StepSlideMove`, including the pm_time velocity preservation flag and bounding-box-aware traces, with tests that step onto a 16u ledge and fall back to the flat slide path when stepping is blocked.

 ## Artifacts in this stage
 - `docs/rerelease-mapping.md`: structural map of the rerelease server/client/game modules and how they relate to the planned TypeScript/WebGL layers.